 Rare, but widespread: a disease is considered rare when fewer than five out of 10,000 people are affected.
 However, more than 350 million people worldwide live with a rare disease. ref1 Complex clinical pictures make diagnosis difficult.
-Ada supports timely detection and correct treatment to improve rare disease patients’ quality of life.
+Ada’s prototype for a clinical decision-support tool can support timely rare disease detection.

 “We cannot accept the fact that people living with a rare disease often wait six years for the correct diagnosis.
 Artificial intelligence gives us the opportunity to change this and make a fundamental difference to the lives of millions of people worldwide.”